NUstat/generalizeR/README.md

 and (2) reporting where the results of a study may (or may not) generalize well.

-TEST TEST TEST

-TEST TEST TEST (this time for real)

 ## Installation

 You can install the development version from